RobertBorghese/haxe-saw/README.md

 # [Installation]

-1) Download like you would with any version of Haxe from [Releases](https://github.com/RobertBorghese/haxe-saw/releases) or build it yourself.
+1) Download like you would with any version of Haxe from [Releases](https://github.com/RobertBorghese/evil-haxe/releases) or build it yourself.
 2) Add it to your PC's "PATH" if necessary.
-3) And/or if you're using Visual Studio Code add `"haxe.executable"` to your `settings.json` with the location of Haxe-SAW's `haxe.exe` as the value.
+3) And/or if you're using Visual Studio Code add `"haxe.executable"` to your `settings.json` with the location of Evil Haxe's `haxe.exe` as the value.

 ---